 I found a brand that I trust implicitly.
 This company uses the most stringent testing procedures on every single batch of essential oil and grows most of the plants in order to maintain the highest and best procedures.

-Here is my list of the most useful essential oils, research backed (UPDATED OCTOBER 2018), in alphabetical order:
+Here is my list of the most useful essential oils, research backed (UPDATED AUGUST 2021), in alphabetical order:

 1. Basil (Ocimum basilicum)